Hard-Coder05/Django-MailerScript/README.md

 # Django-AutoMailerScript

 ### This is django code for a registration page.
-##### Whenever there is successfull registration it shoots out a mail showing successful registration.
+##### Whenever there is successful registration it shoots out a mail showing successful registration.